-February is just around the corner, and for educators that means Black History Month is too.
+February is coming up soon, and for educators that means Black History Month is too.
 Below you’ll find a quick reference guide for several figures in American history (who I think are inspiring!) as well as a list of kid-friendly resources for Black History Month.
 This list is not comprehensive but provides some ideas to help you get started.
 Happy learning!

 Notable Figures in U.S. History: